GiovanniStephens/C-Practice/README.md

 - [x] Sum of two numbers matching a target
 - [x] Three-sum problem
 - [x] Wordle solver
-- [x] Improve the Wordle Solver
+- [x] Improve the Wordle Solver:
     - [x] Function to get the next best guess based on current information.
     - [x] Update the solver so that it can take in new words to guess without reloading the data.
     - [x] Save down a shorter word list for a faster import.
-    - [x] Should tell you if it did not manage to solve within 6 guesses. (says the number of guesses it took)
+    - [x] Should tell you if it did not manage to solve within 6 guesses. (says the number of guesses it took).
     - [x] Tidy the code and comment everything well.
     - [x] Add some error handling for the reading operations.
     - [x] See that there are no further obvious speed optimisations that could be done.